Written by Editorial Team

 The birth pills or contraceptive pills are of different kinds, such as monophasic, biphasic, or triphasic pills.
 The triphasic contraceptive pills have constant or varying estrogen levels and progestin levels in the entire cycle.

 The biphasic pills contain a constant amount of estrogen and a slightly low progestin/estrogen ratio in the first 21 days of the menstrual cycle and a slightly higher ratio in the second half of the cycle.
 Monophasic pills release the same amount of progestin and estrogen every day.

 Pregnancy occurs when an egg released from the ovary is fertilized by a man’s sperm.
 The fertilized egg is then implanted or attached in the woman’s uterus.
 It receives nourishment and matures into a baby.
 The birth control pills contain only progestin or a combination of estrogen and progestin.

 The FSH and LH have a vital role in the maturation of eggs and the preparation of uterine lining for embryo implantation.
 The combined use of estrogen and progesterone inhibits the secretion of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).

 The hormonal contraceptive pills act by:

 Birth pills are very effective in keeping pregnancy at bay and the failure rate is very less.
 Progestin pills should be taken at the same time every day to accomplish its complete efficacy.
-However the effectiveness of the pills can be retarded by use of rifampicin, certain oral yeast infection medicine, some HIV medicine and certain anti-seizure drugs.
-The potency of the pill is also affected if the woman is having diarrhoea or vomiting.
+However, the effectiveness of the pills can be retarded by the use of rifampicin, certain oral yeast infection medicine, some HIV medicine, and certain anti-seizure drugs.
+The potency of the pill is also affected if the woman is having diarrhea or vomiting.

 Yes, oral contraceptive pills do have some side effects, though nothing should be serious.
 Some women complain of the below side effects when they take oral contraceptive pills: